hyperledger/identus-cloud-agent/docs/docusaurus/schemas/credential-schema.md

 It is a type of the supported JSON Schema of the credential schema.
 It describes the JSON Schema of the Credential Schema described in this document.
-In the current implementation, this field must always be set to the value in the following example:
+In the current implementation, this field must always be the value in the following example:

 ```json
 {